InkWarrior/Remnants-of-the-Protectorate/README.md

 - Make more variants for the Artificial Biosphere parts.
   - Add refugee modules.
   - Add headquarter modules.
--Add more variants for both ships.
+- Add more variants for both ships.

 __CLOTHES__